beau-seidon/dualshock3_midi_controller/README.md

 To connect the PS3 controller to the ESP32, first determine the MAC address associated with the controller by plugging it in to a PC with a mini-USB cable, and using Sixaxis Pair Tool.

-Type this MAC address intoo the Config.h file before compiling so the controller will think the ESP32 is the "master" (the PS3 it is supposed to be paired with).
+Type this MAC address into the Config.h file before compiling so the controller will think the ESP32 is the "master" (the PS3 it is supposed to be paired with).
 Alternatively, use the Sixasis Pair Tool to reassociate the controller with the default MAC already typed into config.h (note: this will unpair it from the PS3 it was associated with).

 To receive MIDI via USB serial, I use the Hairless Serial-MIDI bridge software, then send it through the loopMIDI virtual input port into my DAW.